istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 ## Liveness and readiness probes using the HTTP request approach

-As stated previouly, Istio uses probe rewrite to implement HTTP probes by default.
+As stated previously, Istio uses probe rewrite to implement HTTP probes by default.
 You can disable this feature either for specific pods, or globally.

 ### Disable the HTTP probe rewrite for a pod